Compute Cross-Correlations

 individual window CCFs are written to disk.
 By default (keep_days = Y),

-all windows for the day are stacked into a single daily CCF using either a
+all windows for the day are stacked into a single daily CCF using

 Note